juliensanmartin/Javascript-course/README.md

 # Javascript-course

-Syntax Parsers: reads the code and tells what it does and if it's valid (=> translate to the computer)
+*Syntax Parsers*: reads the code and tells what it does and if it's valid (=> translate to the computer)

-Execution contexts : a wrapper to help manage the code that is running (lots of lexical environment running, which one is currently running)
+*Execution contexts* : a wrapper to help manage the code that is running (lots of lexical environment running, which one is currently running)

-lexical environment : where something sits physically in the code you write
+*Lexical environment* : where something sits physically in the code you write

-name/value pair: name which maps to a unique value, 1 name to a given context but can be several same name in differnt context.
+*name/value pair*: name which maps to a unique value, 1 name to a given context but can be several same name in different context.

-Object : a collection of name/value pairs
+*Object* : a collection of name/value pairs

-The global environment & global object:
+## The global environment & global object:
 => accessible from everywhere. execution contexts create :
-- global object (windows) = in the global context (not inside a function)
+* global object (windows) = in the global context (not inside a function)
-- 'this' -> windows
+* 'this' -> windows
-- your code
+* your code
-- outer environment
+* outer environment

-Execution context => Creation and Hoisting
+Execution context => Creation and *Hoisting*

-phase 1 : creation phase
+### phase 1 : creation phase
 Global Object + this + outer environment + Setup memory space for variables and functions (Hoisting)

-Hoisting : before the code is executed the engine create in memory all the variables, functions and objects
+*Hoisting* : before the code is executed the engine create in memory all the variables, functions and objects

 !!! the variables are created but not assigned so the value is 'undefined' until the code executes.
 (Never rely on hoisting always call after the definition)